Cancer, Heart Research Today Ahead of Science Airlock Installation

-Category: Space Hits: 2A U.S. Cygnus and a Russian Soyuz spacecraft are pictured docked to the station as it orbited above the Pacific Ocean.
+Category: Space Hits: 9A U.S. Cygnus and a Russian Soyuz spacecraft are pictured docked to the station as it orbited above the Pacific Ocean.

 The Expedition 64 crew is busy this week with a full slate of life science to promote healthier humans on and off the Earth.
 Cancer and heart research took precedence today alongside muscle and rodent studies for unique therapeutic insights on the International Space Station.